-The ladies at the back of the bus spun their heads back and forth, first watching the tall foreigner shooting video, and then the near-bursting pregnant woman who seemed to be holding her breath every once in a while.
+The ladies at the front of the bus spun their heads back and forth, first watching the tall foreigner shooting video, and then the near-bursting pregnant woman who seemed to be holding her breath every once in a while.
 After a ride of less than five minutes, we hopped off the bus, now about a mile from home.
 There was no bus for this last part, but we quickly found a taxi, and drove home.

 It was now about 3:15.
 We went in the house to get our things for the hospital.
 Sima’s parents did their best to continue distracting us by waving their arms about, and encouraging us to “Hurry!
 Hurry!”

 We had been talking by telephone to Sima’s doctor and the doula.
 The doula now headed to the hospital.
 When we had spoken with the doctor earlier, she had asked Sima to come to her office for an exam, so that she could see how far along Sima had come.
 We had initially said that we’d come in at 3:30, but as we talked about it, we concluded that we did not see this as sensible.
 We spoke on the phone again to the doctor, and explained our reservations — that her office was in the opposite direction of the hospital, that this had not been a planned step in the process, and that, if traffic were slow, it could add an hour or longer to the process.
 She responded that she didn’t want us to have to drive across the Bosphorus Bridge twice, if this were a false alarm, and that we could move to a hospital near her office, if Sima were ready to go.